zs-barnes/sicp-exercises/chapter1.md

 ;Value: 2.7182817182817183
 ```
 Phew, it works!
-I add two becuase this continued fraction expansion is for  $e - 2$.
+I add two because this continued fraction expansion is for  $e - 2$.

 ## Exercise 1.38
 This one took a little longer than I thought, but only because I made the silly mistake of swapping d with n.